JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace/trouble-shooting.md

 ```text
 java.lang.UnsupportedClassVersionError: org/javamodularity/moduleplugin/ModuleSystemPlugin has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0
 ```

+## Attempts to open preferences panel freezes application

+This is likely caused by improper integration of your OS or Desktop Environment with your password prompting program or password manager.
+Ensure that these are working properly, then restart your machine and attempt to run the program.

+For reference, see issue [#11766](https://github.com/JabRef/jabref/issues/11766).